MitchellCorish/OpenClicker/readme.md

   * The project uses the [meteorhacks:fast-render](https://github.com/kadirahq/fast-render) package, which has some [security issues](https://github.com/kadirahq/fast-render#security).
 These shouldn't be a problem in the application's current state, but should be kept in mind to avoid issues in the future.

-  * We are using [AngularUI Router](https://github.com/angular-ui/ui-router) to handle routing
+  * We are using [AngularUI Router](https://github.com/angular-ui/ui-router) to handle routing.

   * Testing uses [Velocity](https://github.com/xolvio/meteor-jasmine).
 Debugging info, etc. can be found [here](https://meteor-testing.readme.io/docs/getting-started).

+  * We are using [aldeed:collection2](https://github.com/aldeed/meteor-collection2) to handle schemas for the collections.

 ## Setup

 ### Root user: